UN SDGs and Universities

 Campus as Living Labs

 A forgotten area now gaining traction are the campus facilities and community as an informal learning environment and test-bed for students and researchers and to show-how their innovations.
-Awareness is growing that all HEIs worldwide have a significant ecological footprint themselves.
+Universities worldwide have a significant ecological footprint themselves.

-- to support the planning stages of campus-based sustainability projects, to ensure that the educational, research and wider community benefits are maximised;
+- to support the planning stages of campus-based sustainability projects, to ensure that all stakeholders' benefits are maximised;

 - to support the monitoring of such projects, ensuring opportunities for benefits are fully explored throughout;

 - to support the reflection and internal learning of a project once completed, and ascertain ways to develop further impact;

 - as a tool to improve engagement and communication with diverse stakeholders;

 - as a way of disseminating good practice across the global sustainability HEI community.